Salesforce

 Direct YouTube link: https://youtu.be/9-_AYpVe1_8

 In this process, raw time data with rpm data is processed into orders and overall levels.
 Averages are calculated over multiple runs.
-Key methods include Spectral Map, Orders Sections, Overall Level, and Run Average.
+Key methods include Spectral Map, Orders Sections, Overall Level, and Run Average (Figure 3).

 User-added image